gluk256/misc/cross-witness/self-witness.md

 ### Solution

-1. Every participant generates a random private key and a corresponding public key, then encrypts his `dest` address with this public key.

-2. Each `dest` account registers itself by transferring a small security deposit to the smart contract.
+1. Each `dest` account registers itself by transferring a small security deposit to the smart contract.
 Participation is closed after timeout has expired or if the number of participants has reached the limit.
+Security deposit must be enough to cover all transaction costs.

-3. All participants, whose `dest` accounts were successfully registered (transaction was validated), will transfer some predetermined Ether value (`sum`) from their source accounts (`src`) to the contract, attaching the encrypted `dest` address to each transaction for the possible arbitration.
+2. All participants, whose `dest` accounts were successfully registered (transaction was validated), will transfer some predetermined Ether value (`sum`) from their source accounts (`src`) to the contract.

-4. As soon as the number of `src` participants will reach (or exceed) the number of `dest` participants, Ether transfer to `dest` is triggered.
+3. As soon as the number of `src` participants will reach (or exceed) the number of `dest` participants, Ether transfer to `dest` is triggered.
 The contract will transfer all its Ether to the `dest` accounts, dividing it equally between them.
-The generated private keys should be deleted and never used again.

-5. If the number of `src` is still less than the number of `dest` after timeout expires, arbitration is triggered.
-Every `src` participant must reveal his generated private key.
-Then the smart contract will decrypt all the data attached to transactions, and create a list of valid `dest` addresses.
-Any `dest` that is not in the list will lose its deposit.
-The rest of the Ether will be returned back to its original owners.
+4. If the number of `src` is still less than the number of `dest` after timeout expires, Ether transfer to `src` is triggered.
+The contract will transfer all its Ether back to the `src` accounts, dividing it equally between them.

 ### Futher Considerations

-Security deposit may be much less than the `sum`, but must be enough to pay for the possible arbitration, plus all the transaction costs, plus possible compensation to the honest participants.
-Therefore, the number of participants must be limited, and depend on the required security deposit.
+Security deposit may be much less than the `sum`, but must be enough to cover all the transaction costs, plus optional compensation to the honest participants.
+Therefore, the number of `dest` participants must be limited.

-Timeout should allow several attempts to send a transaction plus some additional time in case of network disruption, etc.
+Timeout should allow multiple attempts to send a transaction plus some additional time in case of network disruption, etc.

-Another modification of the algorithm might stipulate the arbitration if the number of `src` will exceed the number of `dest`, in order to limit the technical risks, so that even in case of error any participant will never lose more than the predefined security deposit.
+Another modification of the Step 3 might limit the losses if the number of `src` will exceed the number of `dest`, so that any participant will never lose more than the predefined security deposit.

-In order to make the arbitration cheaper, instead of ecnrypting the `dest` address we can simply hash them with random salt.
-Then, during the arbitration, particiapants should reveal the salt instead of private key.
+It is easy to extend this algorithm for the purposes of anonymous token transfer.